Booking With Confidence - Redesigning Trust In Beauty Services

 Hypothesis

-We believe that introducing verified service provider profile cards for clients seeking trustworthy providers will increase booking confidence and platform trust.
-We will know this is true when we see an increase in completed bookings, repeat bookings, and overall user retention driven by higher trust in providers on the platform.
+I believe that clearer trust indicators and stronger post-booking reassurance will increase booking confidence and reduce anxiety throughout the entire journey.
+I will know this is true when we see an increase in completed bookings, repeat bookings, and overall user retention.

 Feature 1: Appointment Tracking